Definitions, as used in this Procedure:

 Applications to utilize shared leave from the pool must be submitted on the appropriate form.
 An application must be filed with the Pool Administrator and must be accompanied by a statement from the licensed physician who is treating the illness or injury that resulted in the exhaustion of accrued paid leaves.
 Incomplete applications will not be considered.
 The Staff Shared Leave Pool Committee will consider applications in the order in which they are received and will approve or deny an application within fifteen (15) working days after receipt.

-b) In determining the amount of shared leave to be assigned to an eligible employee, the Staff Shared Leave Pool Committee shall take into consideration the information contained in the employee's application, financial status, employee performance history, documentation or statements from supervisors, medical records, number of applications then pending, and the amount of shared leave available in the pool.
+b) In determining the amount of shared leave to be assigned to an eligible employee, the Staff Shared Leave Pool Committee shall take into consideration the information contained in the employee's application, financial status, employee performance history, documentation or statements from supervisors, medical records, the number of applications then pending, and the amount of shared leave available in the pool.
 In no event shall the VL allocated to an eligible employee from the Pool exceed thirty (30) days.
 Upon approval of an employee's application, the Pool Administrator shall notify HR Employee Relations of the amount of VL to be assigned to the eligible staff employee.

 c) The i) estate of a deceased employee, ii) retired employee, or iii) separated employee shall not be entitled to payment for unused shared leave assigned from the pool.